What do we want

 This is a true story:

 So she tells me her son is in Australia and he calls her every day to make sure she is all right as she has had some issues too, with her mental health.
 But disturbingly he hadn’t contacted her for 4 days.
 She describes him as the loving son, the good son.
-On a crumpled piece of paper she’s handed me, is an Australian phone number, his passport number and a photocopied driver’s licence picture but no licence details.
+On a crumpled piece of paper she’s handed me, is an Australian phone number, his passport number, and a photocopied driver’s licence picture but no license details.
 She’s pleading with me to find him – like any mother, she just wants to know her boy is OK.
 I see the confusion and fear in her eyes and feel compelled to do whatever I can to help her.
 So I show her a place to sit and go back into the offices to dig around, both with the phone calls and the data base surely I will be able to give her an answer.
 And after that there is a lot more to do but I’m hoping it doesn’t have to go that far.

 I call the number she’s given me and ask if her son lives there and is employed there as the manager of the backpackers hostel.
 According to his mother, he’s been working there for 3 years – y’know, he gets cheap or free accommodation for managing the place.
 Yet according to the person who answered the phone this was not the case.
 Her son, let’s call him Mike, had not worked there for two years at least.
-It was the owner I was talking to so I just scratched around the surface to find out if he was worth digging – and he was, as I found some interesting, although sad, information.
+It was the owner I was talking to, so I just scratched around the surface to find out if he was worth digging – and he was, as I found some interesting, although sad, information.

 So the owner of the backpackers hostel tells me this; Mike left the job two years ago because his mother found out where he worked.
 She was mentally unstable and harassed him and called the cops on him numerous times even though he was just trying to quietly live his life and get on with it.
 She told the cops he was suicidal or had killed someone or was going to be killed.

 Also, Mike sent her money every month too, to help her cover bills and have a better life.
-The hostel owner understood she was under care and lived in a particular place but he couldn’t say where.
+The hostel owner understood she was under care and lived in a particular place, but he couldn’t say where.
 He believed she had been diagnosed as schizophrenic.
 I thanked him for his help and asked if he knew where Mike might be now.
 He didn’t – but he did have an old mobile phone number which I took down.
 I rang the mobile number which was in Australia too and left a message on an answer phone – which did not say ‘Mike, leave a message’ – but someone else’s name.
 This may be for a very good reason though.

 Mrs Patel and I wait for the phone call, I make her and I a cup of tea and I sit with her.
 With the information I had about her state of mind I gently coaxed her to tell me what was going on.
 From her perspective at least.
 I was prepared to wait half an hour before expecting to have the phone call returned – naturally I’d prefer immediately, especially when it’s a message from the police.